StefanAmur/typescript-solid/README.md

 Typescript SOLID is an exercise that I had to do during my Becode training consisting of 5️⃣ small, basic code examples, one for each SOLID principle.
 The code for each exercise had to be refactored in order to not violate the principle that was refereed.

-While the code needed refactored, more important was of course understanding the principles.
+While the code needed refactoring, more important was of course understanding the principles at hand.

 It was also required to use `Typescript` (which I totally love now) and [Parcel](https://parceljs.org/) to bundle everything up.